Buddytheelff/webmapping/Chapter09/readme.md

 ###### Figure 2.1: Projecting the globe onto a two-dimensional surface using the Plate Carrée projection ([original graphic](http://bl.ocks.org/mbostock/5731632) by Mike Bostock)

 Fortunately for us, modern desktop GIS software does the dirty work of applying projections to our chosen spatial datasets, meaning we usually do not have to learn the complex math behind projections.
 We instead select the projection that is cartographically appropriate given the type and scale of the map we want to make.
-We recommend [Projection Wizard](https://projectionwizard.org/) to help inform an appropriate projection for your Lab 2 map, making sure it is equal-area given we are making a choropleth map!
+We recommend [Projection Wizard](https://projectionwizard.org/) to help inform an appropriate projection for your map, making sure it is equal-area given we are making a choropleth map!

 Unfortunately for cartographers, with the advent of tile-based slippy maps—such as the one you created for your Leaflet map—one projection became dominant on the Web: so-called [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator).
 This projection was created and popularized by Google in the mid-2000's; before it was assigned an official EPSG code (now 3857), it was unofficially referenced using the code EPSG:900913—a clever pun.
 It was chosen by Google for its technical advantages: it is a relatively simple equation, a cylindrical projection that can be made infinitely continuous to the east and west, and approximately conformal so it preserves angles at high latitudes, making it good for navigation at local zoom levels anywhere on the planet.
 But for thematic mapping, it suffers from the disadvantage of severe area distortion at high latitudes, exaggerating the land area of the northern hemisphere (e.g., Greenland appears to be larger than Africa when in reality it is much smaller).
 While it is possible to make slippy map tilesets in other projections, it remains rare.